 The following day, Wednesday 15th, Ramaphosa was busy.
 From his position on the board of Lonmin, the former union leader could have argued for negotiation, even for a better deal for the workers.
 Instead – as a chain of emails released to the Farlam inquiry disclosed – he argued for the police to move in.
 In a message to fellow directors, he wrote: “The terrible events that have unfolded cannot be described as a labour dispute.
 They are plainly dastardly criminal and must be characterised as such….
 There needs to be concomitant action to address this situation.”

-In other emails that day, he recorded that he had told the police minister that “we are essentially dealing with a criminal act”; and told the mines minister, Susan Shabangu, “that silence and inaction about what is happening at Lonmin was bad for her and the government”; and that Shabangu was briefing President Zuma and would persuade the police minister “to act in a more pointed way.”
+In other emails that day, he recorded that he had told the police minister that “we are essentially dealing with a criminal act”.
+He told the mines minister, Susan Shabangu, “that silence and inaction about what is happening at Lonmin was bad for her and the government”.
+He also emailed that Shabangu was briefing President Zuma and would persuade the police minister “to act in a more pointed way.”

 That evening, in a Johannesburg suburb, there was a meeting of the National Management Forum of the South African police.
 The meeting was made aware of the Amcu leader’s initiative and its potential for peace and yet – as an official minute recorded: “After deliberations, the meeting endorsed the proposal to disarm the protesting masses and further indicated that additional resources must be made available.”
 The phone records of Lt Gen Mbombo show that immediately after this meeting, she called two Lonmin executives.
 If police were ending the strike, Lonmin no longer had any reason to negotiate.